netlify-templates/victor-hugo/site/content/projects/chop-weight-loss-study.md

 - **Survey/Questionnaire Administration**: Conduct and collect survey/questionnaire responses from participants

-- **Financial Inventives**: Allow participants to receive financial incentives based on their adherence
+- **Financial Incentives**: Allow participants to receive financial incentives based on their adherence

 ## Findings and Conclusion